 I thought back on my sewing projects previous to owing a quilting ruler, rotary cutter and self-healing mat, and it was a sad story.
 Nothing was straight and I spent forever trying to figure out how people did it!
 I think after a sewing machine this has to be your big next purchase.
 Plus I use it for paper too!

 This handy tool looks like a tube of lipstick.
-It’s the best chalk I’ve used for sewing as you never have to worry about the lead breaking and it makes a fine line.
+It’s the best chalk I’ve used for sewing, as you never have to worry about the chalk breaking and it makes a fine line.

 For a quick and easy sewing project, check out my 10 minute dish towel aprons.